OtterClam/otter-docs/docs/ottopia/gameplay/leaderboard.md

 The experience and attributes leaderboard will be introduced in future phase.

-==The 1st season of Rarity Competition has ended on Aug 19, 2022 (0:00 UTC).
-For the next competition season, please follow our Discord to keep posted.==
+> The 1st season of Rarity Competition has ended on Aug 19, 2022 (0:00 UTC).
+For the next competition season, please follow our Discord to keep posted.

 ## Rarity Leaderboard